sercrod/sercrod/docs/reference/glossary.md

 # Glossary

-_What you will find:_ concise, alphabetized definitions of terms used in the Nablla reference.
+_What you will find:_ concise, alphabetized definitions of terms used in the Sercrod reference.
 Entries are normative and link to the relevant pages.

 ## A